 4. When the meat and onion has lightly browned, add the vegetable puree, and stir until all the excess water has evaporated.

 5. Turn the heat off on the oven, and then add the crushed garlic cloves, herbs, and egg, and mix well.

 6. Stir all the ingredients together, then taste and adjust the seasoning.
 Once it’s to your liking, stuff the vegetables with this mixture, top with the breadcrumbs, and then place on an oven-safe plate that has been lightly covered in olive oil.

 7. Add some of the tomato juice between the stuffed vegetables and put in the oven at 150°C (300°F) and cook for 60 minutes.

 * * *

-Our Carpentras cooking vacation features six nights accommodations in a charming maison in the historic center of Carpentras, as well as four hands-on cooking classes and market visits, in addition to a number of excursions to local points of interest.
+Our Provence cooking vacations feature accommodations in charming hotels and chambre d’hotes, as well as hands-on cooking classes and a number of excursions to local points of interest.

 Enjoy another vegetarian dish: fava bean puree with wild chicory!

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best culinary vacations.